-Milestones which stand out in our history as monuments to your vision and faith in your colleagues and community are, the development of the Branch system of our Society, the School Building Trust of which you were the principal architect and which later was to pave the way for a place in school for every Indian child, your dignified participation in the transfer of Indian Education and finally, to crown it all, the formation of the South African Indian Teachers' Association.
+Milestones which stand out in our history as monuments to your vision and faith in your colleagues and community are, the development of the Branch system of our Society, the School Building Trust of which you were the principal architect and which later was

+Indian child, your dignified participation in the transfer of Indian Education and finally, to crown it all, the formation of the South African Indian Teachers' Association.
 All these have added lustre to and increased the stature of this Society whose influence now extends deeply in the life of the Indian people of this country.